LucasBehrendt/investorsclub/README.md

 ### Footer

-- The footer includes a short copyrght text on the left hand side, and links to different social media plattforms on the right.
-Since Investors club is fictional the links directs the user to the homepage of each plattform respectively.
+- The footer includes a short copyright text on the left hand side, and links to different social media plattforms on the right.
+Since Investors Club is fictional the links directs the user to the homepage of each plattform respectively.
 They also open in a new tab, so the user isn't directed away from the site.

 - On smaller screen sizes the links fit below the copyright text, and the font size is reduced, for better positioning.